tsaad-dev/drafts/te-ns/draft-ietf-teas-ns.md

 Behavior (PHB) that is associated with the slice aggregate.
 The PHB defines the scheduling treatment and, in some cases, the packet drop probability.

-The slice aggregate traffic may be marked at slice policy ingress boundary nodes with a Slice Selector (SS) to allow routers to apply a specific forwarding treatment that guarantees the respective Service Level Agreements (SLAs).
 The slice aggregate traffic may further carry a Diffserv CS to allow differentiation of forwarding treatments for packets within a slice aggregate.
-For example, when using MPLS as a dataplane, it is possible to identify packets belonging to the same slice aggregate by carrying a global MPLS SS Label (SSL) in the MPLS label stack that identifies the slice aggregate in each packet.
+For example, when using MPLS as a dataplane, it is possible to identify packets belonging to the same slice aggregate by carrying a global MPLS label in the label stack that identifies the slice aggregate in each packet.
-Additional Diffserv classification may be indicated in the MPLS Traffic Class (TC) bits of the SSL to allow further differentiation of forwarding treatments for traffic traversing the same slice aggregate network resources.
+Additional Diffserv classification may be indicated in the Traffic Class (TC) bits of the global MPLS label to allow further differentiation of forwarding treatments for traffic traversing the same slice aggregate network resources.

 This document covers different modes of slice policy and discusses how